Online Undergraduate Degree Completion Programs

 **Contact the program academic advisor for specific admissions requirements.
 Titles listed are concentrations, not degree programs.

 There may be additional fees associated with Distance Education courses for verification of student identity for proctored examinations.
 For additional information on exam proctoring, click here.

-Important Note to Residents Outside North Carolina: Admission of applicants outside the State of North Carolina to an online degree, certificate or individual online course offered by East Carolina University, is dependent on ECU’s ability to secure authorization from the applicant’s state of residence, if such authorization is required.
+Important Note to Residents Outside North Carolina: Admission of applicants outside the State of North Carolina to an online degree, certificate or individual online program or course offered by East Carolina University, is dependent on ECU’s ability to secure authorization from the applicant’s state of residence, if such authorization is required.